Portrait of Madame Récamier: Legacy

 The work has had substantial implications in the art world.
 The sofa on which Madame Récamier reclines is now known as a récamier, a backless couch with a high curved headrest and low footrest.
 Récamier had such seats in her own Salon, now housed at the Louvre.

 The notable form and iconography of David's work has rendered it a staple in the history of art, and many artists have taken inspiration from the composition.
 The pose of a reclining figure looking back over her shoulder was adopted in 1814 by Ingres for his Grande Odalisque.
-Twenty-first century artist Meredith Frampton directly borrowed the position of Madame Récamier for the pose of Marguerite Kelsey, a British model, in her 1928 portrait.
+Twentieth century artist Meredith Frampton directly borrowed the position of Madame Récamier for the pose of Marguerite Kelsey, a British model, in her 1928 portrait.
 The British Art Journalcompares the two works: "The [artist's] portrait of Marguerite Kelsey likewise encapsulates classical qualities of order and calm, the model's white dress and presentation on the sofa recalling the celebrated neoclassical Portrait of Madame Recamier by Jacques-Louis-David (1800, Louvre).

 Prominent surrealist painter René Magritte also parodied David's painting in his Perspective: Madame Récamier by David, showing a coffin reclining, now in the National Gallery of Canada.
 The series features several works, all based on David's painting.
 Magritte recreates David's composition, but the model is a coffin, not a fair-skinned Parisian beauty.
 Both death and laughter are recurrent themes in Magritte's series, in which the original individual is replaced by the macabre.
 This sense of morbidity is counteracted with the humor of the piece, hinting at the inevitability of death and the ephemerality of life—a far cry from David's intended message with his original portrait.
 The series nonetheless conveys a powerful allegory of the delicate nature of human life, through intense visual contrast and typical surrealist darkness.